ibm-cloud-docs/EventStreams/ES_Scaling_Event_Streams_Capacity.md

 ### Example
 Deploy a service instance configured with a base capacity unit:
-* 150 MB/s of throughput capacity
+* 150 MB/s of throughput capacity.
-* 2TB of strorage capacity for data retention
+* 2TB of strorage capacity for data retention.

 Scale this service instance to a configuration of a base capacity unit, one additional capacity unit, and 4TB of additional storage providing:
 * 300MB/s of throughput capacity.